Furry convention: History

 Furry conventions started in mid-1986 with parties at popular science fiction conventions, such as Westercon and BayCon in the San Francisco Bay Area.
 Over time, these parties split off into conventions of their own, starting with ConFurence 0 in 1989.
-Attendance at furry conventions has been growing, with the number of conventions, total attendance of all conventions and maximum size of a single convention all doubling over the period 2000–2006.
+Attendance at furry conventions has grown since the 1990s, with the largest convention, Midwest FurFest, reporting over 10,000 attendees in 2022.

 Furry conventions sometimes start out as furmeets, where groups of local fans meet at a regular location, often on a scheduled basis.
 As the local community grows, these groups may put on events that attract dealer attention or significant fan activity and which become recognized as fully-fledged conventions.
 Other conventions spring up in the wake of discontinued events; for example, Califur was founded in 2004 following the final ConFurence in 2003, in order to keep a furry convention in the Los Angeles Basin.

+In Europe, furry conventions originated in 1995 with Eurofurence, which was intended to be held in a different country each year.
+Difficulties in finding suitable venues within the short time period needed to organize the con led to most of the events taking place in Germany, with a few exceptions.
+By Eurofurence 9, the problems with hosting a furry convention in a different country every year became obvious, with the planned location of a sports camp in the Czech Republic having numerous issues.
+Many furry communities began hosting their own conventions in their home countries across Europe from this point onwards; though Eurofurence remains the largest in Europe, over 50 different conventions are held across the continent as of 2025.